fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `speedtestd_server_port` - Speedtest server port number.
 * `speedtestd_ctrl_port` - Speedtest server controller port number.
 * `admin_login_max` - Maximum number of administrators who can be logged in at the same time (1 - 100, default = 100)
-* `remoteauthtimeout` - Number of seconds that the FortiGate waits for responses from remote RADIUS, LDAP, or TACACS+ authentication servers.
-(0-300 sec, default = 5, 0 means no timeout).
+* `remoteauthtimeout` - Number of seconds that the FortiGate waits for responses from remote RADIUS, LDAP, or TACACS+ authentication servers. (default = 5).
+On FortiOS versions 6.2.0-6.2.6: 0-300 sec, 0 means no timeout.
+On FortiOS versions >= 6.4.0: 1-300 sec.
 * `ldapconntimeout` - Global timeout for connections with remote LDAP servers in milliseconds (1 - 300000, default 500).
 * `batch_cmdb` - Enable/disable batch mode, allowing you to enter a series of CLI commands that will execute as a group once they are loaded.
 Valid values: `enable`, `disable`.
 * `max_dlpstat_memory` - Maximum DLP stat memory (0 - 4294967295).